mil29/Pong_Game/README.md

-# Classic Pong Game - made with  Python
+# Classic
  ____   ___  _   _  ____
 |  _ \ / _ \| \ | |/ ___|
 | |_) | | | |  \| | |  _
 |  __/| |_| | |\  | |_| |
 |_|    \___/|_| \_|\____|

+Game - made with Python